 Wipe The Teeth with a Soft Cloth

 You are now done sharpening hedge trimmer blades.
-Wipe it with a soft cloth to remove and powder formed as a result of the entire filing process.
+Wipe it with a soft cloth to remove and powder form as a result of the entire filing process.
 You are now ready to go.

 In a jiffy, although sharpening hedge trimmer blades is an easy task, one needs to follow these steps keenly.
 You should know Safety Tips for Hedge Trimmer